Hodge metric completion of the moduli space of Calabi-Yau manifolds

-Now let us fix the base point $p\in \mathcal{T}$ with $\Phi(p)\in D$.
-Then according to the above remark, $N_+$ can be viewed as a subset in $\check{D}$ by identifying it with its orbit in $\check{D}$ with base point $\Phi(p)$.
-Let us also fix an adapted basis $(\eta_0, \cdots, \eta_{m-1})$ for the Hodge decomposition of the base point $\Phi(p)\in D$.
-Then we can identify elements in $N_+$ with nonsingular block lower triangular matrices whose diagonal blocks are all identity submatrix.
+Now let us fix the base point $p\in \mathcal{T}$ with $\Phi(p)=o\in D$.
+Then according to Remark \ref{identify n+}, $N_+$ can be viewed as a subset in $\check{D}$ by identifying it with its orbit in $\check{D}$ with the base point $\Phi(p)=o$.
+Let us also fix an adapted basis $(\eta_0, \dots, \eta_{m-1})$ for the Hodge decomposition of the base point $\Phi(p)\in D$.
+Then we identify elements in $N_+$ with nonsingular block lower triangular matrices whose diagonal blocks are all identity submatrix.
 We define